nikitavoloboev/data/docs/looking-back/2023/2023-march.md

 I should probably journal more often in private because above is mostly just therapeutic for me to process my feelings as I try to survive.
 I don't know how much value it has to others reading this.
 Probably anyone who reads this if they even reached the end of this entry thinks I am unwell and I should go to the doctor.
 I might do that actually.
 If I get money.
 I have few other health issues I can't fix because of money issues so it's certainly on the list. 😿

-To end this month on a more happier note, here is my 15 year old adorably Rachel. ♥️
+To end this month on a more happier note, here is my 15 year old adorable Rachel. ♥️

 ![](https://images.nikiv.dev/rachel-outside-march23.jpeg)